ivnsch/rust_android_ios/README.md

 ./install.sh
 ```

-As the binaries are not signed, you'll have to convince MacOSX that it's safe to run them.
+As the binaries are not signed, you'll have to convince macOS that it's safe to run them.
 One solution is to do the following:

 1. `cd rust_android_ios/ios_app`
 2. `cargo +ios-arm64-1.46.0 build --target aarch64-apple-ios --release --lib`
-3.a. if it fails because MacOSX doesn't trust the binary, go to
+3. if it fails because macOS doesn't trust the binary, go to
    `System Preferences -> Security & Privacy` and `Allow to run binary`
     then go to 2.
-3.b. if it fails with another error, ask Google
-3.c. if it compiles, go on

 - Run the project in Xcode.
 This will build Rust, put the binaries in the correct place and start the app.